CodeForOwn/WealthManagement/README.md

     - US2 : User shall be able to view the CMP of the suggestion and Target achived.
     - US3 : User shall be able to check out the code and run the application in local system and launch the application.
-    - US4 : User should be able to see this investment along with suggestion and returns. @bsmaheshkumar To view your own data in **My Portfolio** tab.
-Please enter details in [my-investment.json] (https://github.com/CodeForOwn/WealthManagement/blob/master/wealth-management-client/src/app/data/my-investment.json)
+    - US4 : User should be able to see this investment along with suggestion and returns. @bsmaheshkumar
-        Sample Json format
-        ```json
-          {
-            "buyPrice": 350,
-            "buyQuantity": 1,
-            "buyDate": "1-Jan-2018",
-            "script": "WELENT"
-          }
-        ```
-        > my-investment.json is added to .getignore, so that your data is commited.

 ## Bugs
     - Tooltip is not working